amazon-science/sccl/README.md

-# Supporting Clustering with Contrastive Learning, NAACL 2021
+# SCCL: Supporting Clustering with Contrastive Learning

-Dejiao Zhang, Feng Nan, Xiaokai Wei, Shangwen Li, Henghui Zhu, Kathleen McKeown, Ramesh Nallapati, Andrew Arnold, and Bing Xiang.
+This repository contains the code for our paper [Supporting Clustering with Contrastive Learning (NAACL 2021)](https://aclanthology.org/2021.naacl-main.427.pdf) Dejiao Zhang, Feng Nan, Xiaokai Wei, Shangwen Li, Henghui Zhu, Kathleen McKeown, Ramesh Nallapati, Andrew Arnold, and Bing Xiang.

-This repository contains the code for our paper [Supporting Clustering with Contrastive Learning](https://aclanthology.org/2021.naacl-main.427.pdf).

 **************************** **Updates** ****************************
 * 12/11/2021: We updated our code.
 Now you can run SCCL with virtual augmentations only.